-- 141 Palestinians killed, including 112 due to their lethal injuries in the upper part of the body.
+- 137 Palestinians killed and 4 died in Israeli prisons, including 112 due to their lethal injuries in the upper part of the body.

 - 180 homes, 169 other private structures, and 13 public facilities demolished, displacing 669 Palestinians, including 122 original refugees.
 Of these, 246 were located in close proximity to Israeli settlements or planned settlement areas.